remyoudompheng/yamaquasi/README_qsieve.md

 ## Multithread support

 Yamaquasi uses the `rayon` Rust crate to provide parallel computation capabilities.
+It does not provide distributed computing capabilities: a single modern CPU with 8 or 16 cores can already factor a 100-digit number in a few minutes.

 In classical quadratic sieve, 2 threads can process the forward sieve interval `[0,M]` and the backward sieve interval `[-M,0]` simultaneously.

-It is used in the MPQS and the SIQS/HMPQS implementation to process a batch of polynomials over a thread pool.
+In the MPQS and the SIQS/HMPQS implementation, the thread pool handles (batches of) polynomials without particular limitation.

 ## Memory usage